CRM For Wholesalers

 Data Entry and Collection

-Another once of the important things that CRM systems do is collect and enter important customer data– often, this data is about clients, regarding their preferences, your past conversations, and more.
+Another once of the important things that CRM systems do is collect and enter important customer data– often, this data is about clients, regarding their preferences, your past conversations, and more which is very helpful for your sales pipeline management.
 This can prove to be very valuable when you are selling to that customer, or if you need to go back and reference previous conversations and information.

 Analytics and Reporting